xbenyx/AddressValidation/README.md

 If the address is correct but data is in the wrong fields, can I get a different email?
 Yes, it will send a different email canned response.
 Sometimes customers/staff input the address in the wrong fields and that could affect shipping integrations as all the data is over the place

-Languague: The app is developed in PHP.
+Languague: The app is developed in PHP and works with cron jobs.

 ## Before you start